 2. OXO Good Grips Cold Brew Coffee Paper Filters

-While the OXO Good Grips set of filters are not made out of metal, they are very effective in removing any excess coffee grounds that may be present.
+While the OXO Good Grips set of filters is not made out of metal, they are very effective in removing any excess coffee grounds that may be present.

 The filter is made out of paper and has an extremely large surface area, giving you a strong extraction while also removing any unwanted coffee grounds.